keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 * **title** -- title displayed for the section or file
 * **description** -- subtext displayed for the section or subsection
 * **weight** -- order in which section or subsection is desplayed relative to other sections and subsections at the same level.
-In this case, the weight of 2 means that this section is displayed after *Quick Start* (which has a weight of 1) and before *Roadmap* (which has a weight of 3).
+In this case, the weight of 50 means that this section is displayed after sections that have weights of 49 and lower and before sections that have weights of 51 and higher.
-* **icon** -- determines the icon displayed next to titles in content listings.
-Values used in the Keptn docs include `concepts`, `docs`, `setup`, `tasks`, `setup`, and `reference`.
-You can explore the various options used by comparing the doc output with the values used for this field.
+If two files have the same weight, their order is determined alphabetically, but this is a bad practice.

 Some other fields are sometimes used in the metadata.